WTFIDK-87/AI-PHOTOBOOTH/README.md

 The application follows a simple yet powerful workflow:

-1.  **Mode Selection:** The user chooses one of the three creative modes.
+1.  **Mode Selection:** The user clicks one of the three spooky transformation buttons.
-2.  **Input:** Depending on the mode, the user either types a text prompt or uploads a background image.
-3.  **Capture Sequence:** The app starts a 3-second countdown and captures a single frame from the user's camera feed.
+2.  **Capture Sequence:** The app starts a 3-second countdown and captures a single frame from the user's camera feed.
-4.  **API Request:** The captured frame (and background image, if applicable) is sent to the Gemini API along with a carefully constructed prompt.
+3.  **API Request:** The captured frame is sent to the Gemini API along with a carefully constructed prompt based on the selected mode.
-5.  **AI Processing:** Gemini processes the input and generates a new, transformed image (and a narrative in 'Director' mode).
+4.  **AI Processing:** Gemini processes the input and generates a new, transformed image.
-6.  **Display:** The transformed image is displayed in the "AI Transformed" view, ready for the user to download.
+5.  **Display & Save:** The transformed image is displayed in the "CURSED" view and simultaneously added to the photo gallery at the bottom of the screen.

 ---